vbookshelf/Chat-with-a-Gemini-powered-AI-Influencer/README.md

 A simple python Jupyter notebook workflow to simulate a chat with an AI Healthcare Influencer named Molly.
 Molly specializes in mental health for high stress professions.
 She is chatting wih a fireman named Jack.

 The LLM is Google Gemini Flash.
-The chat workflow includes photo sharing and access to the Google Search tool.
+The chat workflow includes photo sharing.
+The LLM can run Google searches via function calling.

 <br>